NullRien/FitgirlAPI/README.md

-# Broken due to DDOS protection, might find a way to make this work in the future.
+# "Semi" Broken due to DDOS protection, might find a way to make this work in the future.
+### Firgirl repacks has cloudflare security on her website, this can be bypassed by completing the captcha once, and the script will work.
+Otherwise you might want to use [FlareSolver](https://github.com/FlareSolverr/FlareSolverr).
+I MIGHT add in a cloudflare bypass for this soon or automation to automaticly solve the captcha when needed in the background.

 # FitGirl Repacks API